 Is Dad an adventure seeker?
 Is he up for the thrill of skydiving, whitewater rafting or other exciting adventures?
 How about golf lessons, a fishing trip, or a wilderness experience?
-With Father's Day on Sunday, June 16, the Better Business Bureau is recommending that shoppers consider the fine print before purchasing high adventure activities or gift certificates for Dad.
+With Father's Day on Sunday, June 16, Better Business Bureau is recommending that shoppers consider the fine print before purchasing high adventure activities or gift certificates for Dad.

 Ask around for recommendations.
 Ask friends, verify references, and be sure to check out the BBB Business Reviews at bbb.org before handing over any money.

 Check for additional fees and limitations before purchasing.
 Make sure you know if any additional fees apply for things like equipment rental, meals and transportation.
 Check for other limitations; some high adventure activities restrict those with certain health issues.
-For hunting excursions, what fees are incurred for dressing and shipping of the meat or trophy?

 Make sure Dad’s schedule matches the times the activity can be done.
 Some outdoor thrills can only be done during a certain season or time of day; most require advanced reservations.